Sunday 12th January 2019

 Practical Session 1- the hip joint

-Development of the knee joint in infants an beyond
+Development of the knee joint in infancy & beyond

 Practical Session 2 – the knee joint